-Reviewing pupil progress will be made at termly data checks by the Head of School and Senior Leadership team.
+Reviewing pupil progress will be formally made at termly data checks by the Headteacher and Senior Leadership team.
 The review process will evaluate the impact and quality of the support and interventions along with the view of the pupil and their parents.
 The parents should have clear information about the impact of the support enabling them to be involved in planning next step learning.
+Class teachers informally review the impact of the support in place continuously.
+As such additional adaptations or changes to the provision may be made, normally after a cycle of 6 weeks, in order to measure the impact of a provision.
+Class teachers are supported in these decisions by the SENDCOs and class teachers will inform parents / carers at every stage.